 Interaction Workspace enables you to handle WhatsApp interactions.
-This topic is also covered in the Workspace Desktop Edition User's Guide.
+Additional information is included in the Workspace Desktop Edition User's Guide.

 Pending response indicator

-When you receive a message from a contact, a timer is started and a pending response indicator appears next to the interaction-type icon at the top of the WhatsApp interaction window ().
-This timer indicates that you have a pending response to the contact.
+When you receive a message from a contact, a timer is starts and a pending response indicator appears next to the interaction-type icon at the top of the WhatsApp interaction window ().
+The timer indicates that you have a pending response to the contact.

 The color of the pending response indicator begins as green.
 If you have not responded by a specific time interval, the indicator changes to yellow.
 If you still have not responded by a second time interval, the indicator changes to red and begins to flash.
 The indicator disappears after you send a message to the contact.

-If you have a pending response, and the WhatsApp interaction window is not the active window, the Workspace task icon begins to flash in the Windows taskbar, regardless of the condition that is displayed by the pending response indicator.
-This flashing stops as soon as you navigate back to the interaction by clicking the Interaction control bar.
+If you have a pending response and the WhatsApp interaction window is not the active window, the Workspace taskbar icon flashes, regardless of the condition of the pending response indicator.
+The flashing stops when you navigate to the interaction by clicking the Interaction control bar.

-Your company might use workbins to manage WhatsApp interactions.
+Your organization might use workbins to manage WhatsApp interactions.
 A workbin is like a queue in which you can store interactions that are to be handled later.
-Additionally, when you log out, open WhatsApp interactions are transferred to a workbin for later use.
-If a customer resumes one of these interactions, it is automatically removed from the workbin and transferred to an available agent.
+Additionally, when you log out, active WhatsApp interactions are transferred to a workbin to be accesses later.
+If a contact resumes one of these interactions, the interaction is automatically removed from the workbin and transferred to an available agent.

-Click to transfer the interaction to a workbin.
+Click Move to Workbin to transfer the interaction to a workbin.
 The interaction closes in Workspace but the session remains active in the background (server-side) and for the end customer.

-To retrieve the interaction from the workbin, select the interaction and click Open, as shown below:
+To retrieve the interaction from the workbin, select the interaction and click Open.

 Standard Response Library

-You can use the Workspace Standard Response Library to insert prepared replies into your conversation.
+Use the Workspace Standard Response Library to insert prepared replies into a WhatsApp conversation.
 Text is sent first in a separate message, followed by attachments (if any).
-You can click the X above an attachment file to remove it from the response.
+You can click X to remove an attachment from a response.

-You can also use standard responses to insert structured messages (also known as Notifications) into WhatsApp interactions.
-These messages are used to notify customers of useful information such as account balances, service alerts, and more.
+Use standard responses to insert structured messages (also known as Notifications) into WhatsApp interactions.
+Structured messages notify customers of useful information such as account balances, service alerts, and so on.

-You use this feature in the same way you would use a standard response.
-In the Responses tab, select the standard response that uses the Notification feature and insert it into the conversation.
+Use this feature in the same way you use standard responses.
+In the Responses tab, select the standard response containing the Notification feature and insert it into the conversation.
 The following is an example Notification message

-After you insert the Notification, you can click either the Notification icon or Edit to access the Notification tab and edit the parameter values that are used in the message.
-After you are done editing, click Send to send the notification, or Cancel to cancel the action.
+After you insert the Notification, you can click either the Notification type icon or Edit to access the Notification tab and edit the parameter values that are used in the message.
+When you are done editing, click Send to send the notification, or Cancel to cancel the action.

-Click to attach a file.
+Click Attach file to attach a file.
 You can also receive attachments.

 - Click the corresponding icon in the transcript area to display or play the attachment.